Collaboratives were envisioned and created as an approach to:

 Northern St. Louis County Collaborative

-The Northern St. Louis County Family Service Collaborative includes a Joint Powers Agreement between Arrowhead Regional Corrections, St. Louis County Health and Human Services, Arrowhead Economic Opportunity Agency (AEOA), Hibbing Public Schools and St. Louis County Public Schools.
+The Northern St. Louis County Family Service Collaborative includes an Interagency Agreement between Arrowhead Regional Corrections, St. Louis County Health and Human Services, Arrowhead Economic Opportunity Agency (AEOA), Hibbing Public Schools and St. Louis County Public Schools.
 The Collaborative was established in 1995 by ISD 2142 - St. Louis County Schools and merged with the Hibbing Collaborative in 2002.

 Southern St. Louis County Collaborative

-The Southern St. Louis County Family Service Collaborative includes formal partnerships with Arrowhead Regional Corrections, St. Louis County Health and Human Services, Community Action Duluth, AEOA, Duluth Schools, Hermantown Schools, and Proctor Schools.
+The Southern St. Louis County Family Service Collaborative includes an Interagency Agreement with Arrowhead Regional Corrections, St. Louis County Health and Human Services, Community Action Duluth, AEOA, Duluth Schools and Proctor Schools.
 The Collaborative was established in 1995 with the help of: the St. Louis County Board of Commissioners' Task Force for Children and Youth; and the City of Duluth's Child and Youth Implementation Task Force.